We provide a summary of the ProMini Air transmitter and receiver, and then more detail is provided for those who like to “dig deeper.”

 The ProMini Air is an inexpensive and fun introduction to wireless DCC control of your model railroad locomotive!

 Please contact the author on this site to purchase the ProMini Air receiver or transmitter.
-The cost for the ProMini Air transmitter or receiver (with their additional DCC Converter or DCC amplifier and wiring harness) is only $50.00 + shipping.
-For the ProMini Air transmitter, if you don’t have a DCC throttle you want to use, you can add a WiFi-equipped EX-CommandStation for a completely stand-alone dead-rail transmitter for $20 extra.
+The cost for the ProMini Air transmitter or receiver (with their additional DCC Converter or DCC amplifier and wiring harness) is only $39.99 + shipping.
+For the ProMini Air transmitter, if you don’t have a DCC throttle you want to use, you can add a WiFi-equipped EX-CommandStation for a completely stand-alone dead-rail transmitter for $10 extra.
+You can see my offerings on eBay by searching for “ProMiniAir.”